gloomDev/pqiv-overlay/README.markdown

 About pqiv-overlay
 ------------------

-pqiv-overlay seeks to specialize pqiv for the sole purpose of providing *seamless* graphical overlays on your desktop.
-It is intended to be installed alongside pqiv or independently.
+pqiv-overlay is a specialized fork with the sole purpose of providing *seamless* graphical overlays on your desktop.
+It is intended to be installed independently of pqiv.

 pqiv Features